torrocus/blog/_posts/2021-12-07-ruby-performance-vs-data-structure.md

  => {1=>205, 4=>26, 2=>19, 5=>23, 3=>27}
 ```

-It's worth remembering that the array contained 300 numbers.
+It's worth remembering that the array contains 300 numbers.
 We can immediately see that there is less data,
-so they will probably also take up less memory.
+so they take up less memory.

 The implementation of the `simulate` method doesn't change much.
 We just have to remember that instead of operating on a single number,